monogramdesign/eslint-config/README.md

 npm i -D eslint @monogram/eslint-config
 ```

-Add the following to a `.eslintrc.js` file, while replacing ENVIRONMENT wih the name of a supported environment
+Add the following to a `.eslintrc.js` file, while replacing ENVIRONMENT with the name of a supported environment

 ```js
 module.exports = {